rschwabco/aserto-demo/Tutorial.md

 npm start
 ```

-The beloved React logo should appear, indiciating that we the app is ready to go.
+The familiar React logo should appear, indicating that the app is ready to go.

 ### Adding Auth0 dependencies

-Now that we have a running React application, we'll continue by installing and then importing the required depedency - `@auth0/auth0-react`.
+Now that we have a running React application, we'll continue by installing and then importing the required dependency - `@auth0/auth0-react`.

 In your terminal, execute the following command: